litmuschaos/v1-litmus-docs/docs/getstarted.md

 ### Override Default Chaos Experiments Variables

-After LitmusChaos v0.7.0, to override the default environment variables in chaosExperiments, add the entry of those variable with the same name under `experiments.<experiment_name>.spec.components` with the overriding value.
+After LitmusChaos v1.1.0, to override the default environment variables in chaosExperiments, add the entry of those variables with the same name under `experiments.<experiment_name>.spec.components.env` with the overriding value.

 ```console
 ...